Auburn hires Seahawks assistant Austin Davis to run offense

 - Oops!Something went wrong.Please try again later.

-AUBURN, Ala.
-(AP) Auburn has hired Seattle Seahawks quarterbacks coach Austin Davis as offensive coordinator.
+AUBURN, Ala. – Auburn has hired Seattle Seahawks quarterbacks coach Austin Davis as offensive coordinator.

 Coach Bryan Harsin announced Saturday the hiring of Davis to run the offense and coach quarterbacks.
 Harsin fired Mike Bobo from those positions following a 6-6 record in their first regular season at Auburn.
 The team faces Houston in the Birmingham Bowl on Dec.
 28.